EXPERIMENTAL GRAVITATIONAL & COSMOLOGICAL PHYSICS

 To support higher levels of squeezing and laser power in LIGO and future facilities, we are developing a new class of adaptive optic capable of dynamically correcting higher-order optical aberrations inside gravitational-wave detectors.

-The maximum operating power of Advanced LIGO is now limited by higher-order aberrations induced by small, absorptive defects in the mirror coatings ("point absorbers").
-These present a major source of internal loss, and one for which the current thermal compensation system has no corrective capability.
+The maximum operating power and squeezing in LIGO are limited by higher-order aberrations induced by power absorption in the mirror coatings.
+These present a major source of internal loss, and one for which the current thermal compensation system has insufficient corrective capability.
 By extending active optical correction to a finer spatial scale, our work will (1) directly extend the astrophysical range of the detectors, increasing detection rates, and (2) produce higher-fidelity measurements of individual waveforms, enabling precision tests of fundamental physics.
-Our technology will also have broad application to other fields benefiting from ultra low-loss laser cavities, from AMO to optical quantum computing.
+Our technology will also have broad application to other fields benefiting from ultra low-loss laser cavities.

 Optimal Detector Design for Squeezed Light